babelfish-for-postgresql/babelfish_project_website/README.md

 ## Building the website

 This site uses [Jekyll](https://jekyllrb.com/).
-You can build the site and make it available on a local server via `docker-compose up -d`, or by installing all the dependencies on your local environment as follows.
+You can build the site and make it available on a local server with the command, `docker-compose up -d`, or by installing the dependencies on your local environment as follows:

 1. Install [Ruby](https://www.ruby-lang.org/en/) and [Bundler](https://bundler.io/), then run `bundle install`.
 2. Build and start Jekyll with `bundle exec jekyll serve`.